+Prerequisites: None

-Prerequisites: None Open to 9th grade only
+Open to 9th grade only

-en to 9th grade only One-year course
+One-year course

 2505 P.E.
 COURSE 2

 To fulfill the requirement for high school graduation, students must pass two years of physical education in high school.
 All students are required to complete a second year of P.E.